ronaldaug/import-collection/README.md

 | `collection`| String | The name of the target collection (must match the name in your Cockpit dashboard). |
 | `user_id`   | String | The ID of the user to whom the imported entries will be assigned.                  |
 | `api_key`   | String | Your Cockpit user API key (e.g., `USR-****`).                                      |

-## Import Steps

-1. Copy the `import.html` file to the root directory of your Cockpit installation.
-2. Open `https://yourdomain.com/import.html` in your web browser.
-3. Complete the form fields and submit to import your data.